microsoft/durabletask-netherite/docs/hello-sample.md

 ## Get it and build it

 The sample is in the directory [/samples/hello](https://github.com/microsoft/durabletask-netherite/tree/main/samples/Hello).
 You can download just this folder if you wish, or clone the entire repository.
-Note that powershell sometimes refuses to execute downloaded files; so using git clone may work better.
+Note that PowerShell sometimes refuses to execute downloaded files; so using git clone may work better.

 The project contains a "minimal" .NET Azure Durable Functions project (much like the [DF Quick Start](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-create-first-csharp?pivots=code-editor-visualstudio)):
 - a single file of code, `HelloCities.cs`, which defines three functions: a trigger, an orchestration, and an activity.